quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 followed by a non-empty character sequence representing a type.

 Category allows a higher-level grouping of events per specific event type.
-For example for QUIC and HTTP/3, the different categories could be "quic", "http", "qpack", and "recovery".
+For example for QUIC and HTTP/3, the different categories could be "quic", "h3", "qpack", and "recovery".
 Within these categories, the event type provides additional granularity.
 For example for QUIC and HTTP/3, within the "quic" category, there would be "packet_sent" and "packet_received" events.